The Velociraptor CLI

 [ vql list ]

-Prints the reference documentation for all VQL plugins, functions and accessors in Markdown format.
+Prints the reference documentation for all VQL plugins, functions, and accessors in Markdown format.

-Can be piped through Glow to page it and pretty-print it.
+Pipe the output through Glow to page it and pretty-print it.

 For example: